prisma/prisma-engines/README.md

 **Prerequisites:**
 - Installed the stable Rust toolchain, at least version 1.39.0.
 You can get the toolchain at [rustup](https://rustup.rs/) or the package manager of your choice.
 - Linux only: OpenSSL is required to be installed.
+- Installed `direnv`, then `direnv allow` on the repository root.
+    - Alternatively: Load the defined environment in `./.envrc` manually in your shell.

 **How to build:**